OlivierS7/EasySave/README.md

-# EasySave V1.0
+# EasySave V2.0

 ## Table of content

 - [Introduction](#Introduction)
 - [Pre-requisites](#Pre-requisites)
-- <a href="https://github.com/OlivierS7/EasySave/tree/easysave/v1.0/UML" >UML Diagrams</a>
+- <a href="https://github.com/OlivierS7/EasySave/tree/easysave/v2.0/UML" >UML Diagrams</a>
 - [Made With](#Made-With)
 - [Autors](#Autors)

 ## Introduction

-EasySave is an application to manage your backups.
-You can pre-configure 5 backups and run them at any time.
-Backups can be full or differential and allows you to backup any data.
-Our application allows you to follow the progress of your backups in real time and to watch all the operations performed thanks to a log file.
+EasySave is an application to manage your backups.<br />
+With our new graphical interface, you can pre-configure backups and run them at any time.
+Backups can be full or differential and allows you to backup any data.<br />
+Our application allows you to follow the progress of your backups in real time and to watch all the operations performed thanks to a log file.<br />
+Our application is able to stop your backups if one of your business software is running.<br />
+In addition, you can also encrypt any file with one or more extensions that you can configure.

 ## Pre-requisites

+### Option 1:
+1 - Download or clone the repository<br />
+2 - Open the Executable Directory and execute the EasySave.exe

+### Option 2:
  1 - Install Visual Studio on your machine<br />
  2 - Download or clone the repository<br />
  3 - Open the solution (.sln) with Visual Studio and launch the application